suleymanarslan/notebook/life.md

 ## Self-advices

-I've been learning more about life as I get old.
-I haven't accomplished my goals yet, so this list is not something "I've done it and recommend it", it's more like, "this is what I'm working on it".
-And I want to share it here so I grow it by the time and other people's feedback.
+I've been learning more about life as I get older.
+I haven't accomplished my goals yet, so this list is not something "I've done it and recommend it", it's more like "this is what I'm working on it".
+And I want to share it here so I grow it by the time with other people's feedback.

 * Be grateful.
 * Be incomplete.